savoirfairelinux/odoo_payroll/sfl_payroll_leave_accrual/README.rst

 automaticaly.

-The amounts for a leave type can be accruded in monetary, in hours or both.
+The amounts for a leave type can be accruded in cash, in hours or both.

 Configuration